 Recently, I received a tomahawk-style camp axe from a subscription service.
 Truth be told, it’s cool as hell but useless for anything other than driving a tent stake or maybe an absolutely badass home defense weapon (sending serious The Patriot vibes, here).
-Rather than allow it to collect dust like so many other things in my office, I decided I’d learn to throw an axe.
+Rather than allow it to collect dust like so many other things in my office, I decided I’d learn to throw a hatchet or axe.

-And, even better—my kids could come along for the ride.
+And, even better—my kids could come along for the axe throwing experience.

 Disclaimer: TGA is an affiliate of Amazon and other retailers.
 Purchases made through links in this article might result in me making a commission.
 So, buy a lot.